XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 opts = {
   date: Date.parse('2019-03-31'), # Date | The date for the Bank Summary report e.g. 2018-03-31

-  period: 2, # Integer | The number of periods to compare (integer between 1 and 12)
+  periods: 2, # Integer | The number of periods to compare (integer between 1 and 12)

   timeframe: 3 # Integer | The period size to compare to (1=month, 3=quarter, 12=year)
 }